frisbro303/signDNE_python/README.md

 3. [Preprocessing tool](#Preprocessing-tool)
 ## Introduction
 The package is intended for use as a library in a normal python environment or use through the dedicated command line interface.
-The package consists of 3 files
+The package consists of 3 files:
 - `src/signed_ariaDNE.py` : File containing the function `ariaDNE` for calculating the DNE and signed DNE of a shape, which can be imported as a library or used through the command line interface.
 - `src/signed_ariaDNE_cli.py` : Command line interface for the `ariaDNE` function.
 - `src/preprocess.py` : Script for doing simple cleanups and generating watertight version of meshes.